Skip to content

 private func setupContextMenu() {

-contextMenu = CustomContextMenu()
+regularViewMenu = CustomContextMenu()

-contextMenu?.attach(to: tableView) { [weak self] location in
+regularViewMenu?.attach(to: tableView) { [weak self] location in

-else { return nil }
+guard let self else { return nil }

-var items: [ContextMenuItem] = []
+var items: [ContextMenuItem] = FileItem.mockVideos.map { video in

-badge: file.isReady ? .ready : .pending,
+badge: video.isReady ? .ready : .pending,

-title: "Download",
+title: video.name,

-statusText: file.isReady ?
+statusText: video.isReady ?
 "Ready" : "Pending",

-statusColor: file.isReady ?
+statusColor: video.isReady ?
 ContextMenuBadge.ready.color : ContextMenuBadge.pending.color,

-detail: file.formattedSize,
+detail: video.formattedSize,

 action: { [weak self] in